The ability to use internal registry is implemented by the registry module.

 Mode switching restrictions are as follows:

-• Switching to Unmanaged mode is only available from Direct mode.
+• Switching to the non-configurable Unmanaged mode is only available from the Unmanaged mode.
+For more details, see the Registry Module: FAQ section.

 Examples of switching